kmille/dkim-verify/README.md

 # Verifying a DKIM-Signature by hand

-tldr: We take an email and verify the the DKIM-Signature step by step using python.
+tldr: We take an email and verify the DKIM-Signature step by step using python.
 We also take care about the signing itself (RSA).
 The RSA part takes more place than orignally planed.
-The whole source code can be founde in [verify-dkim.py](verify-dkim.py).
+The whole source code can be found in [verify-dkim.py](verify-dkim.py).

 I recently had an issue with my DKIM signatures.
 I just got a 'Signature wrong' message and couldn't find out what the problem was.
 So I decided to take a look into.